-Kenneth Saltman is a professor in the Department of Educational Leadership at the University of Massachusetts Dartmouth.
+Kenneth Saltman is a Professor of Educational Policy Studies at University of Illinois at Chicago.
 His interests include the political economy and cultural politics of public school privatization.
 His work also explains how the privatization movement in education is part of the broader movement to undermine public democratic power and expand global corporate power.

 He is the author and editor of numerous books on educational policy and politics including Capitalizing on Disaster: Taking and Breaking Public Schools, The Gift of Education: Public Education and Venture Philanthropy, The Edison Schools, Education as Enforcement: the Militarization and Corporatization of Schools, The Failure of Corporate School Reform, The Politics of Education: A Critical Introduction, and Toward a New Common School Movement.
 His most recent book (2016) is Scripted Bodies: Corporate Power, Smart Technologies, and the Undoing of Public Education.